DerHeimataerde/ST3S/README.md

 # ST3S
 Speech-To-Text-To-Speech
+Turns your voice to text then back to speech

 ## Usage:
 You will be prompted to: select a hotkey, select a TTS voice, Word Rate, Input Device, Output Device.